 Twenty-eight years ago next week, the Space Shuttle Challenger exploded a little more than a minute after launch.
-I'll never forget that day.
-I was in 7th grade, and we were out of school because of an extreme cold snap.
+I’ll never forget that day.
+I was in 7th grade, and we were out of school because of a water main break at one of the schools.
 The Teacher in Space program which put Christa McAuliffe made this launch special.
 As the day unfolded, we recorded news reports and tributes on the VCR, and my parents still have the tape even though they threw their VCR out years ago.
-For my generation, the Challenger disaster held the same sort of legendary status as the Kennedy assassination did for my parents - at least until 9/11.
+For my generation, the Challenger disaster held the same sort of legendary status as the Kennedy assassination did for my parents – at least until 9/11.

 As we get ready to mark another anniversary, new photos of the disaster have emerged from an unlikely source.

 Last week, Michael Hindes of West Springfield, Mass., made a timely discovery: Twenty-six previously misplaced photos of the disaster.
 To his knowledge, the photos had never been published before this past Tuesday.

 While searching through the belongings of his grandmother, who had recently passed away, Hindes was looking for photos to display during the memorial service.
 Lo and behold, an amazing find.
 “I just happened to get the box with the Challenger pictures at the bottom, which was kind of special for me because I am the biggest NASA fan in the family,” Hindes wrote in the Reddit post where he first displayed the photos.

 “As I [went] through them, I’m watching the shuttle go up and up and up,” he told KTAR.
 “Then I see that iconic cloud.”
 Hindes said his heart sank when he realized what the photos depicted.